 TalkTalk have tools that provide complete online security for your family.
 Here are some key tips on how to use them:

 1) Turn on HomeSafe to keep your kids safe from dodgy websites at home.
 HomeSafe will block unwanted content reaching any device on your wi-fi connection.
 Then download SuperSafe Boost to do the same on their mobile and tablets when out of the home (on mobile networks or public Wi-Fi).
-Eight-device protection is FREE for Plus TV customers, and for all other customers it's £2 per month (and it's worth over £100 a year).
-You can also try it out on one device for free here.
+Eight-device protection is £2 per month (and it's worth £99 a year).
+Log in to My Account, select the package you want and you will receive an email from F-Secure to install it on your device for full protection.

 3) Password-protect your app purchases and don't give your kids the password.
 That way they won't surprise you with a huge bill for app and in-app purchases they make.